Marijuana At Work: Six Things Employers Should Know

-The Canadian government has announced the legalization of marijuana for non-medical use.
+The Canadian government has legalized marijuana for non-medical use.
 The rapid and significant changes to the legal status of marijuana raise new questions and challenges for Canadian employers.
 Here, we provide a general overview of the most important things employers should know about marijuana in the workplace:

 WHAT IS THE CURRENT LEGAL STATUS OF MARIJUANA IN CANADA?

 DOES LEGALIZATION OF MARIJUANA MEAN EMPLOYEES CAN BE IMPAIRED AT WORK?

-No. Employers will have the right to set rules for non-medical use of marijuana in the workplace in much the same way that employers currently set rules for use of alcohol.
+No. Employers have the right to set rules for non-medical use of marijuana in the workplace in much the same way that employers currently set rules for use of alcohol.
 In particular, employers may prohibit the use of marijuana at work or during working hours and may also prohibit employees from attending work while impaired.
 Workplace rules regarding non-medical use of marijuana may be enforced through the application of the employer’s progressive discipline policy.